 Instructions to the editor: please modify the paragraphes from P134L25 to P134L41 in the subclause 11.55.1.4 Sensing measurement session in D1.1 as shown below:

-Upon reception of a Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 1, a non-AP STA shall transmit a Sensing Measurement Query frame to the AP after the time specified as Unassociated STA Comeback After value (see Table 11-29a (Sensing procedure timeout values)) and before the time specified as Unassociated STA Comeback Before value (see Table 11-29a (Sensing procedure timeout values)) to solicit a Sensing Measurement Request frame from the AP.
+Upon reception of a Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 1, if an unassociated non-AP STA wants to transmit a Sensing Measurement Query frame to the AP, it shall transmit the frame to the AP after the time specified as Unassociated STA Comeback After value (see Table 11-29a (Sensing procedure timeout values)) and before the time specified as Unassociated STA Comeback Before value (see Table 11-29a (Sensing procedure timeout values)) to solicit a Sensing Measurement Request frame from the AP.
 Both STAs(#1085) start a corresponding unassociated STA comeback timer when the exchange of the Sensing Measurement Query frame and the Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 1 completes.
 The unassociated STA comeback timer shall be set to the Unassociated STA Comeback Before value (see Table 11-29a (Sensing procedure timeout values)) indicated in the Sensing Measurement Request frame.

 If an AP intends to request from one of the unassociated non-AP STAs in this TB sensing measurement exchange to participate in another sensing measurement session as a sensing responder, the AP may set the Comeback field of the corresponding User Info field in the Sensing Polling Trigger frame to 1.
+Upon reception of a Sensing Polling Trigger frame with the Comeback subfield of corresponding User Info field set to 1, if an unassociated non-AP STA wants to transmit a Sensing Measurement Query frame to the AP, it shall transmit the frame out of the current sensing availability window.

-Instructions to the editor: please modify the paragraphes from P134L25 to P134L41 in the subclause 11.55.1.4 Sensing measurement session in D1.1 as shown below:
+Instructions to the editor: please modify the paragraphes from P134L9 to P134L20 in the subclause 11.55.1.4 Sensing measurement session in D1.2 as shown below:

-Upon reception of a Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 1, a non-AP STA shall transmit a Sensing Measurement Query frame to the AP after aSensingComebackAfter (see Table 11-29a (Sensing procedure timing-related parameters)) and before aSensingComebackBefore (see Table 11-29a (Sensing procedure timing-related parameters)) to solicit a Sensing Measurement Request frame from the AP.
-Both STAs(#1085) start a corresponding unassociated STA comeback timer when the exchange of the Sensing Measurement Query frame and the Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 1 completes.
+Upon reception of a Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 1, an unassocaited non-AP STA should transmit a Sensing Measurement Query frame to the AP after aSensingComebackAfter (see Table 11-29a (Sensing procedure timing-related parameters)) and before aSensingComebackBefore (see Table 11-29a (Sensing procedure timing-related parameters)) to solicit a Sensing Measurement Request frame from the AP.
+Both STAs(#1085) start a corresponding unassociated STA comeback timer when the exchange of the Sensing Measurement Query frame and the Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 1 completes(#1038, #1562, #1598).
 The unassociated STA comeback timer shall be set to aSensingComebackBefore (see Table 11-29a (Sensing procedure timing-related parameters)).

 SP